 TRACK & FIELD

 PAL Track & Field program is well-organized and competitive with an emphasis placed on having a good time and helping kids build their self-esteem and confidence by discovering their potential for personal improvement in athletic performances.
-Former Olympian Madette Smith helps coach PAL track and field and serves as a positive role model.
 Coaching includes sprints, middle distance, walk/run and long jump.
 Youth will have the opportunity to learn the skills involved in track and field and then compete at their own age level.
 Introducing kids to the fun of running at a young age is an exciting way to help them develop healthy habits that they will stick with for life.
 The season schedule includes several out of town meets.
-The teams are able to practice at the Dunbar High School Track.
+PAL is currently recruiting a new coach.

 The PAL Flag Football Program serves as a core sport for the spring/summer season.
 The program focuses on basic football skills, fundamentals and conditioning while teaching sportsmanship and teamwork.
 Flag football provides young players the opportunity to engage in non-contact, action while learning teamwork.
 Teams are made up of youth 14 years of age and younger.
 PAL hosts the NFL Punt, Pass & Kick competition; this free event for children ages 6 -15 takes place at the Billy Bowlegs/PAL Park located at 851 Marsh Avenue each summer.